Acute Myeloid Leukemia (AML)

 • Aim: Eliminate residual disease and prevent relapse.

-• Consolidation strategies may incorporate allogeneic stem cell transplantation (SCT) for high-risk patients.
+• Consolidation may include allogeneic stem cell transplantation (SCT) for high-risk patients.

 Stem Cell Transplantation (SCT)

-• Allogeneic SCT: Preferred for intermediate- or high-risk AML, or for patients with persistent MRD.
+• Allogeneic SCT: Preferred for intermediate- or high-risk AML, or in patients with persistent MRD.

-• Autologous SCT: Considered for select intermediate-risk patients without a donor.
+• Autologous SCT: May be considered in select intermediate-risk patients without a donor.

-• Reduced-intensity conditioning SCT may be used for older or frail patients.
+• Reduced-intensity conditioning SCT is used in older or frail individuals.

 Targeted Therapies

-• CD33-Positive AML: Gemtuzumab ozogamicin combined with chemotherapy for favorable/intermediate-risk patients.
+• Gemtuzumab ozogamicin combined with chemotherapy in favourable/intermediate-risk patients.

-• Post-consolidation maintenance with FLT3 inhibitors (e.g., sorafenib, gilteritinib).
+• Post-consolidation maintenance with FLT3 inhibitors such as sorafenib or gilteritinib.

-• IDH1/IDH2-Mutated AML: Ivosidenib (IDH1) or enasidenib (IDH2), often combined with azacitidine.
+• Ivosidenib (IDH1) or enasidenib (IDH2), often combined with azacitidine.

 Maintenance Therapy

-• Oral azacitidine is an option for patients in remission but not eligible for intensive consolidation or SCT.
+• Oral azacitidine for patients in remission who are ineligible for intensive consolidation or SCT.

-• FLT3 inhibitors like sorafenib or gilteritinib may be used as maintenance post-SCT.
+• FLT3 inhibitors (e.g., sorafenib or gilteritinib) as post-SCT maintenance.

 Low-Intensity Therapy

-• Venetoclax with hypomethylating agents (azacitidine/decitabine) or low-dose cytarabine.
+• Venetoclax with azacitidine, decitabine, or low-dose cytarabine.

 • Glasdegib with low-dose cytarabine.